PassiveLemon/onthespot-docker/README.md

 5. Open OTS back up using `alt+shift+p`. </br>
 6. Use OTS! </br>
    - The download directory is set by default.
 Assuming you mounted a host directory correctly, it will download to there. </br>
-- Note that you cannot copy and paste when using the web browser VNC.
+- Note that you cannot copy and paste directly when using the web browser VNC.
+You must use the clipboard passthrough. </br>

 # Other </br>